How to Register a Company in the UK: Step-by-Step Guide

 The articles of association are written rules about running the company agreed by the shareholders or guarantors, and directors.
 You can use premade standard articles or write up your own.

 When you incorporate the business, you must prepare formal constitutional documents such as the memorandum and articles of association.
-These documents define how the company operates and are a key part of understanding how to incorporate a company in the UK correctly.
+This is a key part of company registration in London and how the structure is legally formed.

 Unlike unincorporated business examples, where agreements can often be informal, a limited company vs incorporated structure requires legally binding documentation that governs decision-making, ownership, and operational rules.